vsnguyen/crna-redux-todo/README.md

 ## Application Flow

 - user launches app for the first time should be greeted with the login screen
-- user sign in or sign up should be redirected to the "TODO" screen
+- user should sign in or sign-up and be redirected to the todo screen.
-- user create/update/delete todo item.
+- user should create/update/delete todo item.
-- user mark todo item as complete
+- user marks todo item as complete.